Prashant-7058/Pdf-summarizer/README.md

 ## ✨ Features

-✅ Supports English, Hindi (हिंदी), and Marathi (मराठी)
+- Supports English, Hindi (हिंदी), and Marathi (मराठी)
-🔠 Correct Devanagari rendering using `arabic_reshaper` and `python-bidi` 📄 Creates downloadable PDF summaries with proper formatting
+- Creates downloadable PDF summaries with proper formatting

 ## 🔧 Technologies Used